On Banks and Financial Services

 The funds gotten from the net interest is then used to run the bank.

-As shown in Figure 1 the regulators impose strict regulations on banks to mitigate against a financial crises as well as protect consumers money.
+As shown in Figure 1 the regulators impose strict regulations on banks to mitigate against another financial crisis amongst other things.
 While the banks report back to them.
 In this case, there is predominantly a flow of information between both parties.